marvinlewis/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+- A session is used to store information about a user; whether it be a username, password, or location the information varies depending on the applications needs.
+A session normally recieves a cookie through a Set_Cookie header.
+The cookie contains a sessions id that is used to retrieve the information in the session matching the id.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+- Bcrypt hashes a password several times depending on its configuration.
+It takes a string and turns it into a series of characters making it hard for hackers to hack the app.

 - [ ] What does bcrypt do to slow down attackers?

+- Bcrypt hashes a string meaning it turns it into random characters.
+IT takes the previousely hashed string and re-hashes it a number of times.

 - [ ] What are the three parts of the JSON Web Token?

+- The three parts are the Header, Payload, and Signature.
+The Header has the alogrithm and token type.
+The Payload has the permissions we want the token to have like username or a date.

 ## Minimum Viable Product